Exar Corporation: History

 The Japanese semiconductor company Rohm established Exar as a California-based American subsidiary in 1971.
 At that time, the integrated circuit boards designed and manufactured by Rohm were developed in the United States, and establishing an American subsidiary provided closer ties to the design process and provided a marketing foothold.

-In the early 1980s, when Exar was running sales figures of around annually, only about ⅓ of sales were through its parent, Rohm.
+In the early 1980s, when Exar was running sales figures of around annually, only about one-third of sales were through its parent, Rohm.
 Part of the success of Exar and Rohm in the early 1980s stemmed from proprietary technologies developed between the two.

 As a result of pressure from the U.S. Government for Japan to reduce its involvement in American industry, in particular in the semiconductor industry, Rohm began slowly divesting itself of Exar.
 Following Exar's initial public offering in 1985, Rohm's share of ownership had dropped to under 70%.

 Exar's acquisition of Exel Microelectronics in the mid-1980s contributed heavily to a financial downturn in the company.
 Exar purchased Exel for its technology, but also for its chip fabrication facilities; however, unbeknownst to Exar at the time of purchase, those plants were not run-ready and required large amounts of capital investment, which ate into Exar profits through the end of the decade.
 In response to these problems, Rohm reversed its position on Exar by purchasing outstanding stock, leading to its again fully owning the company.
 Reacquisition by Rohm freed Exar to fully capitalize assets acquired from Exel and turn up the investment in research and development, leading again to profitability based in large part of new introductions in the EEPROM and ASIC product spaces.